ito-org/STRICT/README.md

 We want to do privacy preserving contact tracing and notify users if they have come in contact with potentially infected people.
 This should happen in a way that is as privacy preserving as possible.
 We want to have the following properties:

 - The users should be alerted if they got in touch with infected parties, ideally only that.
-- The server should not learn anything besides who is infected, ideally not even that.u
+- The server should not learn anything besides who is infected, ideally not even that.

 ## Acronyms